In Summary

-• The position your body defaults to during sleep is not a habit — it is an involuntary compensation signal from your internal organs.
+- The position your body defaults to during sleep is not simply a habit — in this clinical framework it can act as an involuntary compensation signal from your internal organs.

-• Stomach sleeping, commonly dismissed as “bad posture,” reflects a measurable pattern of cardiopulmonary energy deficiency in Korean medicine diagnosis.
+- Stomach sleeping, commonly dismissed as “bad posture,” often reflects a pattern that Korean medicine reads as cardiopulmonary energy deficiency.

-• Right-side sleeping is clinically preferable not because of anatomy alone, but because it aligns gravitational blood flow with hepatic function during the body’s peak detoxification window.
+- Right-side sleeping is clinically preferable not because of anatomy alone, but because it aligns gravitational blood flow with hepatic function during the body’s peak overnight repair window.

-• The most diagnostically useful information is not what position you choose — it is what position you cannot avoid.
+- The most diagnostically useful information is often not the position you choose — it is the position you cannot avoid, and when that preference changed.

-Sleep posture is not a matter of habit.
-It is the body’s nightly negotiation with its own imbalances.
+Sleep posture, in this reading, is less a matter of habit than the body’s nightly negotiation with its own imbalances.

 The Diagnostic Logic of Involuntary Posture

 In Korean medicine, the body during sleep enters a state of deep Qi redistribution.
 The conscious will is withdrawn, and the body reorganizes its internal resources without interference.
-The position that emerges — and persists throughout the night — reflects which organs are compensating, which are depleted, and which require mechanical assistance that the sleeping body instinctively provides.
+The position that emerges — and persists throughout the night — is read as reflecting which organs are compensating, which are depleted, and which require mechanical assistance that the sleeping body instinctively provides.

-This framework is not mystical.
-It maps closely to what Western physiology has established about nocturnal organ function: the liver’s peak metabolic activity occurs between 1 and 3 a.m.; the lungs engage in tissue repair during deep sleep; the heart’s workload varies dramatically depending on body position and circulatory demand.
-When these systems are under strain, the body finds positions that mechanically reduce that strain — even if those positions look pathological from the outside.
+This framework is interpretive, but it maps reasonably onto what Western physiology has established about nocturnal organ function: the liver’s peak metabolic activity occurs in the early hours of the morning; the lungs engage in tissue repair during deep sleep; the heart’s workload varies depending on body position and circulatory demand.
+When these systems are under strain, the body tends to find positions that mechanically reduce that strain — even if those positions look pathological from the outside.

 The stomach sleeper is the most striking example.